 a.
 The officers of this association shall consist of:

 #1.
+One (1) president;

-One (1) President;
+One (1) president-elect;

-TWO (2) Vice-Presidents;

-3. A Recording Secretary;
+Two (2) vice president(s);

+4. A recording secretary;

-#4.
-One (1) Treasurer.
+#5.
+One (1) treasurer.

-Two (2) # b.
-Officers shall be elected by ballot in the month of JUNE.
-June However, if there is but one nominee for office, election for that office may be by voice vote.
+b.
+Officers shall be elected by ballot in the month of June.
+The president-elect shall automatically succeed to the office of president.
+However, if there is but one nominee for office, election for that office may be by voice vote.
 A majority of the votes cast shall constitute an election.

 c.
-Officers, except the Treasurer, shall assume their official duties following the close of the meeting in JUNE.June The Treasurer shall assume his/her official duties upon the completion of the auditing process.
-Officers shall serve for a term of two (2)TWO (2) year or until their successors are elected.
+Officers, except the treasurer, shall assume their official duties following the close of the meeting in June.
+The Treasurer shall assume his/her official duties upon the completion of the auditing process.
+Officers shall serve for a term of two (2) year(s) or until their successors are elected.

 d.
+No person shall serve more than one term in the office of president or president-elect.
 A person shall not be eligible to serve more than two (2) consecutive terms in the same office.
-A person who has served in an office for more than one-half of a full term shall be deemed to have served a full term in such office.
+A person who has served in an office for more than one-half (1/2) of a full term shall be deemed to have served a full term in such office

 Section 4.
 Nominating committee: